Skip to Content

 Class R Agricultural Trailers

-Class R agricultural trailers, categories, licensing, regulations, technical details.
+This page offers information about class R agricultural trailers, their categories, regulations and technical details.

 Category R trailers are intended mainly to carry loads or to process agricultural materials; each trailer is supplemented at the end by an ‘a’ or ‘b’ index according to its design speed: